Welcome to the Ghost Train 15 Mile Race!

 3) Turnaround point at mile 7.5

-For hydration, we will have water, GU, and soda.
-Since there is an ultra going on at the same time, there will be hot coffee, tea, and hot cocoa (as well as soup).
+For hydration, we will have water, energy drink, and soda.
+Since there is an ultra going on at the same time, there will be hot coffee, tea, and hot cocoa.

-For food, there will be cookies, candy, chips, pretzels, fruit, etc. There will also be salted potatos, turkey and cheese sandwiches, and PB&J's.
+For food, there will be hot soup or broth, cookies, candy, chips, pretzels, fruit, etc. There will also be salted potatos, turkey and cheese sandwiches, and PB&J's.
+The Power Lines will feature John and Lise Bigl's amazing creations, which change every year.

-10) Medical: We will have the basics- ibuprofin, tums, wet ones, and vaseline.
-We do not have medical personnel at the aid stations, so be sure to monitor yourself constantly during the race.
+10) Medical: We do not have medical personnel at the aid stations, so be sure to monitor yourself constantly during the race.
 All local emergency services will be on standby.

 11) Guidelines: If you are dropping out, please let a race official know.
 Per USATF regulations, we discourage the use of headphones since there are five road crossings end-to-end.
 It goes without saying that no trail runner would ever litter.
 And as long at no one gets stabbed, trekking poles are permitted.